maurofr/fashion-finder-model/src/README.md

 With a dataset of embeddings, associated to the images, and the ability to efficiently search the space for similar clothing, we are all set up for inference.

 In our front-end, you have the ability to choose the features of the piece of clothing you want to find.
 This information, thanks to the choice of using a CLIP model, can be embedded into the same space as the images.
-The most similar result is returned to you, including all of its 3 images.
+The most similar results are returned to you.

-Moreover, we use the top result to find the 5 that are most similar to it.
+Moreover, we can search from a specific image to find the 5 that are most similar to it.
 With this, we aim to give alternatives that look similar to the original.

 Here is a sketch of this: